22 Easy Ways to Love the Planet on Earth Day

 Wastefulness is an enormous problem in the United States, especially in food.
 Do your best not to contribute to this issue by planning how many groceries and other items you need before going on a shopping trip.
 Stick to your list.
 Then, pay attention to food expiration dates at home so you aren’t wasting anything.
 Finally, if you accidentally buy too much, and some food goes wrong, compost it instead of throwing it away.

 You don’t want to receive all those catalogs and ads in the mail anyway, so why not opt out?
 Junk mail wastes so much paper and creates an extra for you.
 That being said, you can also reduce the amount of paper mail you receive in other ways.
 For example, many companies will send bills and other mail electronically now.
 It gives you less mail to sort through, and you’re helping the Earth!

 Earth Day Activity: Go through your junk mail and contact companies to opt out of their magazines and catalogs if you no longer want to receive them.
 Also, contact companies that send you things you like or need to accept and ask if they have an electronic option.

 11. Take Advantage of Natural Light

 Turn off the lights, pull back the curtains, and enjoy the natural sunlight.
 In addition to using less energy, you’ll also save money.
-There’s really no losing with this one.
+There’s no losing with this one.

 12. Repurpose Old Items

-Earth Day Activity: Look through items you’re considering getting rid of, and instead think of how they can be repurposed.
+Earth Day Activity: Look through items you’re considering getting rid of, and instead, think of how they can be repurposed.
 If you have children, get them involved in the arts and crafts session.

 13. Take Shorter Showers

 Earth Day Activity: Challenge yourself to take the shortest shower ever.
-Time yourself and see how quick you can make it.
+Time yourself and see how quickly you can make it.
 If you have roommates or live with family, turn it into a competition!